 – this command will select the partition you just created for future use;

 FORMAT OVERRIDE QUICK LABEL=FixedDrv

-– this command will format your partition to NTFS (you don’t need to specify file system type as diskpart will format your drive to NTFS automatically).
-FixedDrv is the name of your recovered disk.
+– this command will format your partition to NTFS (you don’t need to specify file system type as diskpart will format your flash drive to NTFS automatically).
+FixedDrv is the name of your recovered pen drive.
 Accordingly, you can change it to any other name you like;

 When the formatting process is complete, the result will look something like this: